-- A. Generally, a supply or service contract shall be established for one year, with an option to extend the contract for up to four additional one-year periods.
-The decision on the length of a contract shall be determined on a case-by-case basis, provided that the Executive Director approves the contract length. - B. Solicitation documents and contracts shall include language about the anticipated length of a particular procurement.
+- A. Generally, a supply or service contract shall be established for between one and three years, with an option to extend the contract for up to three additional one-year periods.
+The decision on the length of a contract shall be determined on a case-by-case basis, provided that the Executive Director or Deputy Executive Director approves the contract length. - B. Solicitation documents and contracts shall include language about the anticipated length of a particular procurement.